jbruns/curateur/IMPLEMENTATION_PLAN.md

 def load_config(path: str | Path) -> Dict[str, Any]:
     """
-    Load YAML config, merge environment overrides, and return a dict ready for validation.
+    Load YAML config and return a dict ready for validation.
     Raises ConfigValidationError if the file cannot be read or parsed.
     """
 ```